 - Sleep issues

 If your child shows these traits, does that mean they will have ADHD or Autism?
 Absolutely not.

-My 6 year old has ADHD and Autistic tendencies.
+My 6-year-old has ADHD and Autistic tendencies.
 She is also on the gifted spectrum.
 She was only slightly colicky and continues to have sleep issues.
 My third child, however, displays all of these symptoms.
 (Wonderful, right?)

 Children cannot be diagnosed as infants with ASD or ADHD.
 The point of having this on your radar is for reasons of early intervention.
 If you can begin to understand and relate to their temperament, you can begin to work WITH them instead of AGAINST them when it comes to helping you both gets some needed sleep.

 OK, So Your Baby Has A Medical Condition.
-What you can do to get your family better sleep?
+What can you do to get your family better sleep?

 Now that you’ve pinpointed the reason that none of the regular sleep hacks are giving you OR your babe better sleep, what can you do about it?

 Talk to your pediatrician.
-If you baby has any underlying health issues, you’re going to want someone with some knowledge and tools on your side.
+If your baby has any underlying health issues, you’re going to want someone with some knowledge and tools on your side.
 If you’re not getting any support from your child’s regular doctor, consider shopping around.
 Not all pediatricians are knowledgeable in all areas — especially for some of these newer conditions or ones that are harder to diagnose.

-(Friendly reminder: this site doesn’t not offer medical advice – nor is offering a diagnosis of your baby.
+(Friendly reminder: this site doesn’t offer medical advice – nor is offering a diagnosis of your baby.
 You should ALWAYS talk to your baby’s pediatrician with any medical concerns.)